-- A. Civil Contempt.
-Any person found in civil contempt of Court as specified in this Section or elsewhere in this Code or any ordinances of the Tribe, may be ordered to compensate the aggrieved party or may be ordered to do or refrain from doing some act as provided for in a Court process, judgment, command, decree or order of the Court, The Court may imprison the party committing the contempt until such time as that party complies with the Court process, judgment, command, decree or order of the Court and/or fine the party committing the contempt.
-No person shall be imprisoned for civil contempt for more than thirty (30) days or subject to a monetary fine of more than two hundred dollars (\$200). - B. Criminal Contempt.
-Any Indian found in criminal contempt of Court as specified in this Section or elsewhere in this Code or any ordinances of the Tribe may be sentenced by the Court to imprisonment for a period not to exceed one (1) year, or to a fine not to exceed five thousand dollars (\$5000) or both.
+- (a) Civil Contempt.
+Any person found in civil contempt of Court as specified in this Section or elsewhere in this Code or any ordinances of the Tribe, may be ordered to compensate the aggrieved party or may be ordered to do or refrain from doing some act as provided for in a Court process, judgment, command, decree or order of the Court.
+The Court may imprison the party committing the contempt until such time as that party complies with the Court process, judgment, command, decree or order of the Court and/or fine the party committing the contempt.
+No person shall be imprisoned for civil contempt for more than 30 days or subject to a monetary fine of more than \$200.00. - (b) Any Indian found in criminal contempt of Court as specified in this Section or elsewhere in this Code or any ordinances of the Tribe, may be sentenced by the Court to imprisonment for a period not to exceed one year, or to a fine not to exceed \$5000.00 or both.